AndyMc3000/ci-ms2-party-chef/README.md

 > - [x] “I want to see photo's of previous events serviced by Party Chef.”
 > - [x] “I want to be able to see pricing for menu items.”
 > - [x] “I want to be able to create my own menu from the menu's of items offerred.”
-> - [x] “I want to be able to send my menu, along with details about my planned event, to the Party Chef team in order to confirm their availability to service my event, and to get a detailed quote inclusive of all costs”.
+> - [x] “I want to be able to send my menu, along with details about my planned event, to the Party Chef team in order to confirm their availability to service my event, and to get a detailed quote inclusive of all costs."
-> - [x] “I want to find the Party Chef social media channels.”
+> - [x] “I want to be able to find links to the Party Chef social media channels.”

 ### 2. The Scope Plane ###